cogu/c-apx/README.md

 ## What is APX?

-APX is a software solution designed for the automotive industry.
+APX (AUTOSAR Port eXchange) is a software solution designed for the automotive industry.
 It is used to stream automotive signals in real-time to (or from) Linux or Windows systems.
 APX is designed to work well for high-frequency signal changes (low latency updates) over short distances (SPI buses, local area ethernet or local host).

 APX is a client-server solution.
 In a typical setup, one apx-server instance executes on Linux (or Windows).